-Digital Marketing is the process of promoting and selling products or services on the internet through different digital channels such as Search Engines like Google, Social Media like Facebook, Instagram, Youtube etc., E-mail or any other channel which can be easily accessed on the internet via your mobile, laptop, desktop or tablets.
+Digital Marketing, also known as online marketing is the process of promoting and selling products or services on the internet through different digital channels such as Search Engines like Google, Social Media like Facebook, Instagram, YouTube etc., E-mail or any other channel which can be easily accessed on the internet via your mobile devices, laptop, desktop or tablets.

-What are the different categories or types in digital marketing?
+What are the different types of digital marketing?

 Traffic via SEO is free, direct and considered to be of the highest quality as users come to your website because it ranks for targeted keywords on the first page of google.